EOSIO/eos/docs/10_utilities/fill-queue/index.md

 ## Filters

-Filters determine what messages the Fill-Queue application publishes to the queue.
+Filters determine what messages the Fill-Queue application pushes to the queue.
 Filters can be defined in the `config.ini` file.

 ### Filter all actions for a contract

-To filter all the actions of a specific smart contract, set the ``filtered-actions`` configuration property to the name of the contract.
+To filter all the actions of a specific smart contract, set the `filtered-actions` configuration property to the name of the contract.

 For example to filter all the actions for the `eosio.token` contract set the configuration file to contain the following line: